chris-short/devopsish.com/content/post/134/index.md

 +++

 I spent a lot of time this week struggling with an odd problem.
 How do you make a multicloud platform without having to do a ton of work?
-I was trying to figure out why it’s so damn hard to get a multicloud platform going.
+I was trying to figure out why it's so damn hard to get a multicloud platform going.
 People want this for various reasons but, struggle with it.
 Why?
 What was I trying to do?
-Host the DevOps’ish web site where it was less likely to be blocked based on a visitor’s geography.
+Host the DevOps'ish web site where it was less likely to be blocked based on a visitor's geography.

-The idea was if someone were in Hong Kong they’d hit a bucket in Alibaba Cloud.
+The idea was if someone were in Hong Kong they'd hit a bucket in Alibaba Cloud.
 The US and Europe would likely draw from Google Cloud Storage.
 Everywhere else was going to fall to the algorithms.
-Turns out Route53 doesn’t let you route traffic based on geography to anything outside of AWS.
-Same for Google’s Cloud DNS.
-Digital Ocean spaces aren’t quite ready for prime time yet either.
+Turns out Route53 doesn't let you route traffic based on geography to anything outside of AWS.
+Same for Google's Cloud DNS.
+Digital Ocean spaces aren't quite ready for prime time yet either.

 Folks have to pick a cloud or build a platform across them.
 This is why Kubernetes is such a big deal.
-This is why Google’s dominance in the Kubernetes space matters so much.
+This is why Google's dominance in the Kubernetes space matters so much.
 No one is going to be able to work a cloud providers primitives into the ANYCAST hybrid multicloud of their dreams.
 But if something is built on top of the primitives magic might be possible.
-For now, though, I’m using Google Cloud CDN.
-At least it’s not blocked in most places.
-Turns out there are some handy sites for testing a domain’s accessibility in other nations:
+For now, though, I'm using Google Cloud CDN.
+At least it's not blocked in most places.
+Turns out there are some handy sites for testing a domain's accessibility in other nations:

 * [Is It Blocked In Russia?](https://isitblockedinrussia.com/?host=devopsish.com)
 * [CA App Synthetic Monitor](https://asm.ca.com/en/ping.php)